Advanced Natural Menopause Remedies You Can Trust

 Plan your snacks with blood sugar in mind: boiled eggs, sardines, nut butter with flaxseed crackers — not just fruit or granola bars.

-Use a CGM (continuous glucose monitor) short-term if you want to track patterns — many women are shocked by how their “healthy” meals cause a crash.
+Use a CGM (continuous glucose monitor) short-term if you want to track patterns.
+Many women are shocked by how their “healthy” meals can cause a crash.

-Many natural menopause tips mention “eating well,” but few highlight how critical glucose regulation becomes.
+Many natural menopause tips mention “eating well.”
+Few highlight how critical glucose regulation becomes.

-Prioritising protein in the morning is a foundational — and often overlooked — shift that supports hormone harmony.
+Prioritising protein in the morning is a foundational — and often overlooked — change that supports hormone harmony.

 Tip 4: Rewire Your Stress Response with Tonic Herbs and Somatic Exercises